maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 There were also design consequences I didn't initially expect.
 For example, as mentioned above, there are many matrix factorisations included in the file simply for completeness' sake, but I don't think they are very useful for designing STACK questions.
 A good question that concerns itself with matrix factorisations would begin by _generating_ the factors and multiplying them out to get the desired matrix.
 This ensures that the matrix has the properties you expect, and that students can easily compute and type in their answer without needing to deal with an absurd amount of simplification.
 If you are getting students to practice finding a SVD for _any_ given randomly generated matrix, then I personally don't believe you should be using STACK (try CodeRunner!).

 A related problem appears when trying to make functions that are too all-encompassing.
 For example, I originally wanted to make a function that would check whether two given vector parametric equations were equivalent to one another.
 For example, is `c(1,2) + t*(3,4)` equivalent to `c(-2,-2) + t*(-6,-8)`?
 I was halfway through writing the function when I realised that in a real question I would rather _individually_ check all of the components; has the student given me an answer in a sensible form, is the student's direction vector pointing in the right direction, and is their fixed point actually on the line?
 Then I can give targeted feedback to the student such as "your line is parallel to the correct answer".
-Instead, it is better to extract all the useful information and let the teacher do the marking directly.
+Therefore, I simply provided a function to extract each of these components and will leave the teacher to mark them appropriately.

 I initially wanted to include some randomisation functions such as `rand_orth` to generate a random orthogonal matrix, or `rand_integer_invertible` to generate a random integer matrix whose inverse is also populated by only integers, both of which would be very useful to me.
 However, it became very clear very quickly that I want much finer control than what a general function like this could produce.
 For example, I tried writing a question that asks students to find all eigenvalues and eigenvectors of a 3 by 3 matrix from scratch.
 This is quite a lot of work, especially when we don't include factorising a cubic as a learning objective in our course, so my list of desired properties for the matrix became: An integer matrix with small integer eigenvalues, simple eigenvectors, and two off-diagonal zeros in the same row or column.
 Another example was writing a \(QR\) factorisation question; it is not enough to generate a random orthogonal matrix, optionally remove some columns, and multiply it by a random upper triangular matrix.
 The resulting product will have horrible entries and be unusuable in most cases.
-Ultimately I concluded that this was a futile task outside the scope of this project, but I may revisit it in the future.
+Ultimately I concluded that this was a futile** task outside the scope of this project, but I may revisit it in the future.

+**Note: I have since worked on this a bit more and decided that there are sensible ways to do this when assuming that teachers will correctly use deployed variants, and am considering publishing `rand_matrix.mac` as a separate file.

 ### Final reflections and conclusions